 Didier CHRISTOPHE / Research & higher education

-Christophe, PhD in Arts, is teacher-educator, state employee, researcher, postgraduate and master courses conductor, in ENSFEA (Ecole nationale supérieure de formation de l'enseignement agricole: the National Superior School of Agricultural Education Training), in Toulouse; University of Toulouse-Midi-Pyrenees.
+Christophe, PhD in Arts, is teacher-trainer, state employee, researcher, postgraduate and master courses conductor, in ENSFEA (Ecole nationale supérieure de formation de l'enseignement agricole: the National Superior School of Agricultural Education Training), in Toulouse; Federal University of Toulouse-Midi-Pyrenees.

 He led from 2002 till 2006 a doctorate research in history, theory and practice of Arts, at Bordeaux Montaigne University.
 He obtained the doctoral degree with highest honor and praise.